 In chapter 7, the pegasus chariot pilot who serves as reconnaissance during the Ponyville intervention is named Big Sky.

 Chapter 11 is an adapted-for-Equestria version of Site Recon.

 Necessary Drawback: The ponies' normal armour is useless against plasma.
 The replacement, involving suits made of dragon scales enhanced with heat shielding spells, is inferior against conventional damage because it lacks the hardened plate needed.

-The Etherals can singlehandedly down airships and lay waste to whole platoons.
+The Ethereals can singlehandedly down airships and lay waste to whole platoons.